Gravity-Bridge/Gravity-Docs/docs/setting-up-a-validator.md

 ```

 Once we have registered our keys we will also set them in our Orchestrator right away, this reduces the risk of confusion as the chain starts and you need these keys to submit Gravity bridge signatures via your orchestrator.

-You can stop your testnet node at this point.
-If you wish to keep the testnet running you should save this step until
-mainnet start as it will cause your orchestrator to act strangely if you're using the same machine.

 ```bash
 gbt init